AWielguszewski/create-react-app-typescript/README.md

 This is a variation of the 'create react app' with custom scripts and template.
 Full `Progressive Web App (PWA)` integration is implemented in this project with offline-first strategy, custom splash screen, icons and configurable service worker.

 <img alt="screen" src="screen.png">

+#### note about Lighthouse results:

-To make the result a 5x 100 you need to try server-side rendering for the main component, enable HTTPS and use 'cache-control' header for the serviceWorker file on your server
+_To make the result a 5x 100 you need to try server-side rendering for the main component, enable HTTPS and use 'cache-control' header for the serviceWorker file on your server_

 ## Features: